-Bot Deterrence
+Bot Paywall

-Once you have Tollbit set up for your website, you can optionally set up bot deterrence settings on your existing
+Once you have TollBit set up for your website, you are now able to set up bot deterrence settings on your existing cloud cybersecurity platform to forward known bot traffic to your new tollbit subdomain.

 {